profondHQ/profond-psp22-contract/README.md

 # Token project using PSP22

 This is an example token project using ink! smart contract.
-The project is generated with Openbrush wizard for PSP22 with added PayableMinted trait.
+The project is generated with Openbrush wizard for PSP22.

 ### 🏗️ How to use - Contracts